Frequently Asked Questions

-Work with a qualified ductless Master Installer to make sure you are getting a properly sized system for the heating and cooling needs of your home.
-Installers in your area can be found here.
+Work with a qualified ductless installer to make sure you are getting a properly sized system for the heating and cooling needs of your home.
+Find installers in your area.

 What is a Master Installer?

 A Master Installer has shown commitment and experience with ductless systems.
-These installers have successfully completed a technical training, at minimum 25 ductless installations within the last three years and have agreed to program-identified best practices.
+These installers successfully completed a technical training and a minimum of 25 ductless installations within the last three years and agreed to implement program-identified best practices.